Home Fact Sheets

 The modification work consisted of rebuilding the forward airframe to accommodate a second cockpit equipped with dual controls for the Electronic Warfare Officer.
 The canopy was changed from the clamshell type to a side-opening type divided between the cockpits by an "A-frame" structure.
 The A-10 N/AW was equipped with ACES-II type ejection seats designed to fire "thru-the-canopy."
 A large cockpit fairing was added to house additional avionics components.
 The Head-Up Display system was upgraded.
 A Forward Looking InfraRed system was added as well as a Low Light Level Television.
 Additional components added to support the night/adverse weather mission included a laser ranging device, terrain following radar, inertial navigation system, radar altimeter and an electronic moving map display.
 The FLIR and laser ranger were housed in an external pod mounted on pylon six (the center fuselage station).
 The terrain following radar was also housed in an external pod, in this case hung from station four (center wing closest to the left main landing gear).
 The LLLTV replaced the Pave Penny pod.
 The vertical stabilizers were rebuilt with a 20-inch extension added to the top.
 The aircraft retained the GAU-8/A 30mm Gatling Gun, but had a smaller ammunition drum with a capacity of 750 rounds.

-Flight testing of the A-10 N/AW began on October 23, 1979, at the Air Force Flight Test Center, Edwards Air Force Base, Calif.
+Flight testing of the A-10 N/AW, serial number 73-1664, began on Oct.
+23, 1979, at the Air Force Flight Test Center, Edwards Air Force Base, Calif.
 During the Air Force Preliminary Flight Evaluation, which ended on Dec.
 4, 1979, the aircraft was flown for a total of 48.6 hours during 28 missions.
 About one-third of the missions were conducted at night.
 Although the A-10 N/AW test program was successful, the program was canceled because of advancements in night attack equipment (i.e. LANTIRN).
+The A-10 N/AW was redesignated the YA-10B in the early 1980s.

 Besides the A-10 N/AW, the USAF investigated the conversion of a limited number of A-10As into two-place trainer aircraft.
 These trainers were to be designated A-10B, but the program was canceled before any aircraft were modified.